 Is Addiction a Disease?

-To correctly answer this question, it’s vital to first understand that most medical governing bodies now classify addictions as diseases.
+To correctly answer this question, it’s vital first to understand that most medical governing bodies now classify addictions as diseases.
 That includes the two most prominent organizations, the American Medical Association and the American Society of Addiction Medicine.
 Classification matters because of the impact it has on insurance and the ways treatment professionals can deliver treatment.

 To support an addiction theory such as alcoholism a disease, one only needs to understand what aspects of the addiction qualify it as a disease.
 Here are the criteria the medical community often uses to answer this fundamental question: